OIDC With Google Cloud Platform

 Grant Access to Service Account

-1. In the Configure your application modal select the env0 provider you have created, select a file name in the OIDC ID token path text box (for example env0-oidc-token.txt), and in the Format type select text and click on the Download Config button
+1. In the Configure your application modal select the env0 provider you have created, insert env0-oidc-token.txt as a filename in OIDC ID token path text box , and in the Format type select text and click on the Download Config button

 2. This will download a JSON configuration file that we will need during your deployment in env0, and doesn't contain any sensitive data on it: